UTSCC09/project-the-creators/README.md

 Application Name:
 Our app is called EnvisionIt.

-User profile:
+User system:
-This application allows users to signup, signin and sign out.
+Users can signup, signin, signout and edit user profile in the application.

 Galleries
 Once users are signed into the application they are able to go into their own personal gallery which consists of two